Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Acknowledgments

 \section{Acknowledgments}

 This paper benefited a lot from the mutual visits at ESSEC Business School, Paris, France and at TIFR-CAM, Bangalore, India, respectively.
-The authors are grateful to the hosting institutions and for funding to the {\it Fondation des Sciences de la Mod\'elisation} (CY initiative), and SERB--MATRICS grant MTR/2020/000629.
+The authors are grateful to the hosting institutions and for funding to the {\it Fondation des Sciences de la Mod\'elisation} (ANR-11-LABX-0023-01), and SERB--MATRICS grant MTR/2020/000629.